 The Future of New Hampshire Casino Gambling

 For online casino players in New Hampshire, the future is definitely bright.
-After all, with thousands of online casinos to choose from, it's easy to play your favorite casino game from wherever you can find an Internet connection.
+After all, with thousands of online casinos to choose from, it's easy to play your favorite casino game from Concord, Dover, or wherever you can find an Internet connection.
 But for those who prefer not to gamble online in New Hampshire, the future isn't very promising.